wessenstam/demoguide/docs/ras/mod1.md

     2. What is your favorite car brand?: BMW
     3. What is your favorite color?: Red
     4. Color?: Red
-    5. Email challenge will go the email user@thylab.local.
+    5. Email challenge will go the email user@delinealabs.local.
 Open the MS Mail app and click the link **Continue..** or copy the numerical code mentioned

 ![](../images/lab0007.png)